elixirschool/elixirschool/en/lessons/advanced/gen-stage.md

 The two most important parts to take note of here are `init/1` and `handle_demand/2`.
 In `init/1` we set the initial state as we've done in our GenServers, but more importantly we label ourselves as a producer.
 The response from our `init/1` function is what GenStage relies upon to classify our process.

-The `handle_demand/2` function is where the majority of our producer and must be implemented by all GenStage producers.
+The `handle_demand/2` function is where the majority of our producer is defined.
+It must be implemented by all GenStage producers.
 Here we return the set of numbers demanded by our consumers and increment our counter.
 The demand from consumers, `demand` in our code above, is represented as an integer corresponding to the number of events they can handle; it defaults to 1000.

 ## Producer Consumer